Nischay-Pro/wifi-heat-mapper/README.md

 ## whm aka wifi-heat-mapper

 whm also known as `wifi-heat-mapper` is a Python library for benchmarking Wi-Fi networks and gather useful metrics that can be converted into meaningful easy-to-understand heatmaps.
 The tool aims to assist network engineers, admins and homelabbers in figuring out the performance of their Access Points and Routers.
+While this tool may help in giving a general idea of your WiFi performance, the tool is not meant to be comprehensive.

 This tool is heavily inspired by [python-wifi-survey-heatmap](https://github.com/jantman/python-wifi-survey-heatmap) by [Jason Antman](www.jasonantman.com).